This post may contain affiliate links.

 1965 Ford Mustang

-As per the Motor Trend, it was a commercial success, selling 418,812 units in its first year of production and more than a million units in just 23 months.
+As per Motor Trend, it was a commercial success, selling 418,812 units in its first year of production and more than a million units in just 23 months.
 The Mustang GT Fastback is particularly sought after by collectors for its performance capabilities and sleek styling.
 Its powerful V8 engine could produce up to 271 horsepower, making it a true muscle car icon.

 1967 Chevrolet Corvette Stingray

 The Stingray was available in three engine options: the base L36 with 300 horsepower, the L68 with 400 horsepower, and the top-of-the-line L71 with 435 horsepower, reports National Corvette Museum.
-With only 22,940 units produced that year and its timeless design, it’s no wonder why this classic American car remains highly sought after by collectors.
+With only 22,940 units produced that year and its timeless design, it’s no wonder that this classic American car remains highly sought after by collectors.

 1959 Cadillac Eldorado Biarritz